 Admission Requirements & Details

-The admissions information below may give you an idea of the candidates Grand Valley accepts.
+The admissions information below may give you an idea of the candidates Grand Valley State University accepts.
 The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted